hayashi-laboratory/deeplabcut-analysis/README.md

 conda activate your_env_name
 ```

-- create a venv in the director your want
+- create a venv in the directory your want
 - It will create a .venv folder in your enviornment
 ```
 conda activate your_env_name